jai201101/Portfolio/index.md

    * **Skills Applied:** Python (lmfit, pandas, numpy, astrropy, Phoebe) , MESA, Fortran
    * **Pdf Report:** [Binary_stars_analysis_report](https://github.com/jai201101/Portfolio/blob/main/Binary_star_Data_Analysis/BIN_STAR_GROUP_G_V1.pdf)
    * **Purpose:**  Binary stars Coursework project
 <br> <br>

 ## [Minnesota Traffic volume interactive dashboard](./Minnesota_Traffic_Data)
-   * **Description:**  This interactive Dashboard analyzes hourly traffic volume of Minnesota from 2012 to 2018 with  an option to filter the data on a yearly timescale.
+   * **Description:**  This interactive dashboard analyzes hourly traffic volume of Minnesota from 2012 to 2018 with  an option to filter the data on a yearly timescale.
 The stakeholders are equipped with the following insights from the dashboard:
       * Temperature dependence on Traffic volume
       * Months, Days and hours of the week with maximum traffic
       * Traffic volume in different weather conditions